polyflection/flit_router/README.md

 # flit_router

-A router built on to of Navigator 2.0, that provides concise, cohesive, type safe API, (hopefully) without losing functionality and flexibility of Navigator 2.0.
+A concise, cohesive, type-safe, web-aware router built on top of Flutter Navigator 2.0, (hopefully) without losing the functionality and flexibility.

 # Example